-(3-0) Credit: 3 Prerequisites: TSI Satisfied in literacy, MATH 0300.
+Prerequisites: TSI Satisfied in literacy, MATH 0300.
 General interest course requiring a minimum of previous science background and relating scientific knowledge to problems involving energy and the environment.
-The second of a twosemester course sequence surveying interdisciplinary studies and principles for understanding our environment.
+The second of a two-semester course sequence surveying interdisciplinary studies and principles for understanding our environment.
 This course focuses on basic concepts related to geology and earth resources, global warming, weather, air and water quality, conventional and sustainable energy, hazardous wastes, ecological economics and environmental policies.
 It includes readings, group discussions, and critical thinking with emphasis on current environmental issues.
 This course is designed to fulfill three credit hours of the Life & Physical Science component of the core curriculum for non-science majors.

-GEOG 1303 WORLD REGIONAL GEOGRAPHY (3-0) Credit: 3
+GEOG 1303 WORLD REGIONAL GEOGRAPHY

-Prerequisites: TSI Satisfied in literacy.
 Study of major world regions with emphasis on prevailing conditions and developments, including emerging conditions and trends, and the awareness of diversity of ideas and practices found in those regions.
 Course content may include one or more regions.